 The fight against illegal drug use and distribution continue to be a major priority of the United States Attorney’s Office.
 Nebraska, with its location in the central United States, between western and eastern drug sources and markets, and with a large number of major interstate and other highways which pass through the State, is a significant trans-shipment area for drug traffickers.
 Omaha, Lincoln, Grand Island, and other Nebraska cities serve as redistribution points for drug markets within Nebraska and neighboring states and markets, and to smaller rural communities within the District.
-AUSA John Higgins serves as Chief, Drug Unit.
+AUSA Susan Lehr serves as Chief, Drug Enforcement Unit.

 The coordinated efforts of Assistant United States Attorneys (AUSAs) and Special Assistant U.S. Attorney’s (SAUSAs), address the comprehensive threat posed to the United States and the District of Nebraska, by the trafficking, diversion and abuse of illegal drugs.
 SAUSAs from the Douglas and Hall County Attorney’s Offices have greatly expanded the prosecutorial resources dedicated to this effort.
 Attorneys who prosecuted drug cases were supported by extra-ordinary cooperative investigative efforts of federal, state and local enforcement agencies throughout the District.